 While some degree of melancholy and grief is normal as you adjust to the empty nest (or any other big life-changing event), what we’re talking about here is sadness, apathy, withdrawal from social activities, disturbed sleep, self-neglect, or irritability that goes on for weeks or months at a time.
 Years ago, it was thought that a feeling of melancholy was “normal” in later life and that seniors would naturally withdraw from the world as they understood their days were limited.
 Not anymore!
 Research has actually shown that older adults tend to be happier than other age groups.
 Last week, I shared in a post how focusing on one particular thing really helped me up my “joy factor.”
 Typically, depression in later life is associated with serious illness, deteriorating hearing or vision, or, as I stated before, significant life changes.
 If you are struggling with depression, please reach out for help.
 You are not alone.
 You may benefit from medication or counseling, and exercise has been shown to ease the symptoms of depression and anxiety as well.

 I’ve found that as I age, I have to be increasingly diligent about the upkeep of my body, mind, and spirit.
 Have you found that too?
 When I was younger, I exercised because I wanted to eat whatever I wanted – LOL!
 But now, it has become crucial to my continued good health.
 If you’ve been hanging around here for awhile now, you know that I am not a fan of working out.
 That said, the evidence is there, my friends, and as long as I am able, I will be moving my body in some way.
 That said, call me shallow, but cute workout wear and gear help me get motivated.
 I’ve linked my outfit from the top of this post below.
-This twisty turn tee is my absolute fave!
-It comes in black, and as well as the gray I am wearing and is available in both misses and women’s sizes.
+This Zella Twist & Breathe tee is my absolute fave!
+It’s available in the gray I’m wearing, in black, and in a gorgeous teal.
+It comes in both misses and women’s sizes and also in a long sleeve version.
 (Hooray!)
-I love the fact that is it reversible (!!!) and the softest workout tee I have every owned.
+I love the fact that it’s reversible (!!!) and the softest workout tee I have ever owned.
 Besides wearing it to work out, I wear it for errands, and have even worn it to bed because it is just that comfy!
-Free shipping and returns on this one, y’all.
+It’s exclusively at Nordstrom, so that means free shipping and returns.
+Hooray!

 Have you found exercise helpful in midlife and beyond?
 What do you do to stay fit?
 I’d love to know!
 Please leave me a comment down below and let me in on the benefits you’ve seen from exercise.
 I’m always in need of extra inspiration, and we’re in this together, sweet friends!